 Emmanuel Goldstein's book in 1984, plus a drunken proletarian's rant against the metric system.
 The story of the novel is largely a Framing Device for Orwell's vision of the Dystopia, and said book-within-a-book can be skipped by the reader without missing anything important to the plot.
 He also spends about ten pages near the end of "1984" driving the message home, just in case the reader missed the thinly-veiled metaphor of the first hundred or so pages.

+The plot of Moby-Dick is an excuse for myriad Author Filibusters about whaling, whaling culture, the anatomy of whales, and lots of sperm-wringing.
+Plus all the classical references.
 Then there are those that interpret the whole book as an Author Tract about religion, where Ahab was trying to kill God by using Moby Dick as a substitute.

 Vegetarians get their say in the second book of the Inheritance Cycle.
 Humorously, Paolini seems to have changed his mind in the mean-time, as Eragon rationalizes about eating meat in the third book.
 The anti-religion message was just as bad or worse.
 It looked like it was forced in—plot going on, scene change, random out-of-nowhere scene where Oromis makes some relatively basic atheism arguments that are treated as fact, scene change, back to the story's actual plot.